ForNeVeR/Fabricator/Readme.md

 Fabricator offers a DSL and a set of tasks to configure the cluster, everything is available via NuGet and easily extendable.

-Also, Fabricator is portable across the platforms supported by .NET Core: both the control machine and any of the nodes across the cluster may run any supported operating systems.
+Also, Fabricator is portable across the platforms supported by .NET: both the control machine and any of the nodes across the cluster may run any supported operating systems.

 Detailed Workflow
 -----------------